 Chapter 2.
 Deploying an NFS server

-By using the Network File System (NFS) protocol, remote users can mount shared directories over a network and use them as they were mounted locally.
+By using the Network File System (NFS) protocol, remote users can mount shared directories over a network.
+They can use them as if mounted locally.
 This enables you to consolidate resources onto centralized servers on the network.

 2.1.
 Key features of minor NFSv4 versions

 Each minor NFSv4 version brings enhancements aimed at improving performance and security.
-Use these improvements to utilize the full potential of NFSv4, ensuring efficient and reliable file sharing across networks.
+Use these improvements to use the full potential of NFSv4, ensuring efficient and reliable file sharing across networks.

 Key features of NFSv4.2